If you’re wondering how to raise a confident child, you’re not alone.

 2. Share your own struggles with them

 “Through my research, I found that vulnerability is the glue that holds relationships together.
 It’s the magic sauce.”

 3. Ask them for their opinion

-If you need to solve a problem, try asking your children for ideas.
+Involve your children in reviewing their bedtimes, setting family rules, or deciding what’s for dinner.
+If you need to solve a problem, ask your kids for ideas!
 You might be surprised at how insightful they are, and how good they are at coming up with solutions.

 When you ask your children for their opinions, they’ll start to feel like they’re not just a child or a teenager.
 They’ll believe they have the power to make an impact in the world around them.